mtthwborg/2025_Borg_UC/README.md

 # Files
-This repository comes with the R project file, datasets and analysis files.
+This repository comes with the .Rproj (project) file, datasets and analysis files.

 ## Data
 The datasets for use with this example: